Our first priority is to make a great product. If you don’t, none of the other stuff really matters.

-We still make some of these flavors, but over time we’ve realized that our best pops are inspired by the South.
-Flavors like Banana Puddin’, Peach, Blackberry Ginger Lemonade and Chocolate Sea Salt are among our most popular now.
+We still make some of these flavors, but over time we’ve realized that our most delicious pops are inspired by the South.
+Flavors like Banana Puddin’, Peach, Blackberry Ginger Lemonade and Chocolate Sea Salt are what we’re known for.

 As our business grew our pops got better and we began to realize how important it is to source from great suppliers.